WannaCry Dont Let Your Business Be Held To Ransom

 Businesses can also sign up to Cyber Essentials the government endorsed standard on cyber security.
 If you supply, or you aspire to be a supplier, under a government contract then Cyber Essentials certification is now mandatory.

 It is reported that 1 in 4 UK businesses reported a cyber breach or attack in the last 12 months.
 Everyone should take steps as a matter of course to protect their systems.
-If you would like more information please talk to Tollers on 01604 258558 and ask to speak to Liz Appleyard in our Commercial Team.
+If you would like more information please talk to Tollers and contact our Commercial Team on 01604 258558.